• Skip to main content

 I was so pleasantly surprised by this solution.
 Now you can have fluffy buttermilk pancakes even if you don't have actual buttermilk!

-• almond milk: Any dairy free milk alternative should work aside from canned coconut milk.
-Cashew milk, almond milk, soy milk--I can't wait to try these dairy free pancakes with my latest obsession: oat milk!
+• almond milk: Any non-dairy milk alternative should work aside from canned coconut milk.
+Cashew milk, almond milk, soy milk–I can’t wait to try these dairy free pancakes with my latest obsession: oat milk!
 I mean, I am in love with oat milk lattes so in pancakes and with maple should be great!
 Canned coconut milk is too thick to work with, so if you want coconut, use the coconut milk beverages you find in the refrigerated section.

 • vinegar: You can use white vinegar or apple cider vinegar to make the buttermilk.
 I have also seen that lemon juice can be used to make the buttermilk substitute but that one I have yet to try.

 • flour: I prefer all purpose flour in this recipe for a classic pancake taste.
-Use a gluten free 1:1 flour for gluten free.
+Use 1:1 all purpose gluten-free flour blend for gluten free pancakes.

 • eggs: large eggs, at room temperature for best results